nicola/on-decentralization/Persistence.md

 > Digital persistence.
 Multiple copies

 > New opportunities.
-Multiple copies
+Multiple copiesp
 Great new things that we will be able to do:
 - Building on top of knowledge far in the future
 - New discoveries -> finding the sources